null

 Born and raised in the northern regions of Utah, Brock has developed a deep passion for predator hunting.
 His journey began in 2018, when he started pursuing coyotes.
 This endeavor was entirely self-taught, and each failure only fueled his determination to improve.

 The countless hours and miles Brock has invested in this pursuit are evident in his progress.
 With each passing year, he strives to surpass his previous achievements, always mindful that the learning never ceases when it comes to coyotes.
 A mantra that guides him is "No Run Aways."
-You can follow Brock's adventures and experiences on Instagram at @801Howlers.

 MATT VINSON

-Matt is a Iowa Native, born and raised in the country, outside a small town in SE Iowa.
-Matt started hunting with his dad when he could hardly hold a weapon.
-Guns and hunting have been a staple in his life since he was a boy.
-At 19 years old, Matt joined the U.S. Army (Active Duty) as an Infantryman in 2003 and spent the better part of a decade with the 101st Airborne Division (AASLT) as an Infantryman and will retire after 20 years active duty in 2023.
-Matt was deployed to Iraq in 2003-2004, 2005-2006, 2007-2008 and Afghanistan 2010-2011, all as an Infantryman.
+At 19 years old, Matt joined the U.S. Army (Active Duty) as an Infantryman in 2003 and spent the better part of a decade with the 101st Airborne Division (Air Assault).
+He will retire after 20 years of active duty in 2023.
+Matt was deployed to Iraq in 2003–2004, 2005–2006, and 2007–2008, and to Afghanistan in 2010–2011—all as an Infantryman.

-Matt hunts and guide hunts in Iowa (with his own company, Precision Harvesting Inc) and volunteer with a non-profit organization (Giving Back Outdoors) to guide disabled veterans and first responders on hunts and fishing trips nationwide.
-To Matt, hunting and bodybuilding are therapy.
-Both will be a part of my life forever.
-My goal is to inspire possibilities in others.
+Matt hunts and guide-hunts in Iowa through his own company, Precision Harvesting Inc, and also volunteers with the non-profit organization Giving Back Outdoors, guiding disabled veterans and first responders on hunts and fishing trips nationwide.

 RUSTY GAMBLE

 At 16, Rusty Gamble's passion for predator hunting began in Malad, Idaho, after successfully calling in his first coyotes.
 Initially a big game hunter with his father, Rusty quickly shifted focus to predator hunting, becoming one of the most accomplished in the Wild West.
-He's earned numerous titles, including Nevada State Champion and Idaho State Champion twice, and placed 2nd three consecutive times in the World Coyote Calling Championship.

-When not competing, Rusty runs his decoy dogs, like the famous "Odie," through sage-covered hills, with action-packed hunts featured on his YouTube channel, Coyote Assassins.
-Predator calling is now a year-round lifestyle for Rusty, and he proudly represents Fatboy Tripods
+When not competing, Rusty runs his decoy dogs—like the famous “Odie”—through sage-covered hills, with action-packed hunts featured on his YouTube channel, Coyote Assassins.
+Predator calling is now a year-round lifestyle for Rusty, and he proudly represents FatBoy Tripods.

-Check out Coyote Assassins: https://www.youtube.com/c/CoyoteAssassins
+Check out Coyote Assassins on YouTube.

 RIDGE AND VALLEY PURSUITS

-Ridge and Valley Pursuits is a group of long time friends from Southwest Wisconsin with a passion for the outdoors especially, predator, turkey, and deer hunting.
-Hunting is fun but filming and sharing our experiences with viewers has added a whole new level of excitement to the game for us.
-High quality videos with a short turnaround time has always been a top priority since we started filming hunts and we strive to make each video better than the last.
+Ridge and Valley Pursuits is a group of longtime friends from Southwest Wisconsin with a passion for the outdoors—especially predator, turkey, and deer hunting.
+Hunting is fun, but filming and sharing our experiences with viewers has added a whole new level of excitement to the game for us.

 TEAM GAMEMASTERS